Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Preliminaries

 \subsection{Shot Noise Representations of the L\'evy State Space Model}

-In this subsection, we review the key features and results for the shot noise representation of the L\'evy state space model \cite{Marcos,Levy_State_Space_Model}.
-The latent state $X(t)$ follows a linear SDE \cite{SDE} where $A$ is the transition matrix, and $J(t)$ is the driving L\'evy process.
-The observations are assumed to be generated from the following additive noise model:
+Here, we review the key features and results for the shot noise representation of the L\'evy state space model \cite{Marcos,Levy_State_Space_Model}.
+The latent state $X(t)$ follows a linear SDE \cite{SDE} where $A$ is the transition matrix, $h$ is the noise mapping matrix, and $J(t)$ is the driving L\'evy process.
+We assume partial observations at discrete times $\{t_i\}$ from the following additive noise model:

-with $H$ being the emission matrix and $V(t)$ being some observation noise.
+with $H$ being the emission matrix and $V(t_i)$ being some observation noise.
 Starting from a point $s$ with $s\leq t$, the solution to \eqref{Linear Latent State Dynamics} is

 Substituting the series representation of L\'evy process into \eqref{Arbitrary Start Solution to Linear SDE} leads to the shot-noise representation of the system response.
 In the case of $J(t)$ being the NVM process \eqref{Series representation for NVM Process}, the representation is